Proper quasi-homogeneous domains in flag manifolds and geometric structures: Introduction

 \subsection{Acknowledgments}

-I would like to thank Lizhen Ji, Wouter van Limbeek, and Ralf Spatzier for many interesting discussions.
-This material is based upon work supported by the National Science Foundation under Grant Number NSF 1400919.
+I would like to thank Pierre Clare, Lizhen Ji, Wouter Van Limbeek, and Ralf Spatzier for many interesting discussions.
+I would also like to thank the referee for a number of helpful comments and corrections.
+This material is based upon work supported by the National Science Foundation under grants DMS-1400919 and DMS-1760233.